 Product approval processes—talked about what it means for member organizations to vote on a product?
 What does that mean for the organizations represented?

 Discussed abstract collecting and the vetting process.

-Proposed forming a lab-focued workgroup.
+Proposed forming a lab-focused workgroup.

 Discussed outbreak reporting protocol and ASTHO informant interviews on outbreak reporting requirements.